naarani/ecatonchiro/README.md

-# Ecantonchiro - "Hundred-Handed Ones"
+# Ecantonchiro - "Hundred-Handed Ones" - designed for the developers

 (agentless) automation engine